MrJacobSullivan/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

+When we extend an object, we must run the parent object's constructor method. `super()` is used to pass constructor arguments to the parent object.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions